The Physics Major

 Queens College does not have an engineering program of its own, but it does have one of the finest pre-engineering programs in the country.
 The program is administered by the Physics Department.
 The basis of the pre-engineering program is the formal articulation agreements it has with the Columbia University engineering school.

 Queens College has a well streamlined articulated transfer plan with Columbia.
 The Columbia Plan is a 3-2 plan.
 In this program, the student takes additional liberal arts courses and spends three years at Queens and two at the Columbia engineering school.
-You are automatically transferred to the engineering school at Columbia University, provided that you have satisfied the articulated course requirements and have maintained at least a 3.30 GPA while at Queens.
+For all applicants who began at Queens before Fall 2019, your transfer to Columbia will be guaranteed, provided that you have satisfied the articulated course and certain grade requirements at Queens (see below).
+All applicants who began at Queens in Fall 2019 or later will be considered under the competitive review process.
 You then spend two years at Columbia to complete the engineering program of your choice.
 At the end of this five-year program you will earn an engineering B.S. degree from Columbia and a B.A. degree in any one of the disciplines from Queens College.
 Most students opt for majoring in Physics at Queens College due to the considerable overlap between the B.A.
 Applied Physics option and the Pre-Engineering requirements.
 The plan can also be completed as a 4-2 plan.
 In this case, you spend the first four years at Queens College and the last two years at Columbia.
 This may be a better option for you if, for any reason, you need more time to complete degree requirements here at Queens College.

-Specific requirements to be satisfied to guarantee admission to Columbia are discussed in the links below.
+Specific requirements to be satisfied for guaranteed admission into Columbia are discussed in the links below.
 Please note that you may still get accepted to Columbia even if you do not meet the GPA requirements, but acceptance is not guaranteed.
 We have had several students who have not been accepted in their first year, and reapplied successfully.
 Others have been accepted and later chosen to defer to a Master’s or PhD program elsewhere.
 The curriculum requirements for pre-engineering satisfy a range of future careers and provide a smart student cohort at Queens College.

 Students with questions regarding the Pre-engineering program and the Combined Columbia Plan should contact the liaison for the program at Queens College (Prof. So Takei).